Retire-in-CyprusWith incredible incentives under its “Cyprus Tax for Non-Residents” legislation, Cyprus is known worldwide as an investment hub.

 Cyprus’ Tax for Non-Residents acts as a huge benefit to those who move around a great deal, or aren’t residents anywhere in the world – otherwise known as ‘monetary migrants’.
 It gives them a perpetual base in which they can invest their finances.

-Cyprus’ double tax treaties enable individuals to bypass paying taxes twice on the same taxable income by considering the individual’s domicile, regardless of their residence status.
-The Republic also provides a residency by investment program – known as Cyprus Investor Immigration Program.
+While the Republic doesn’t provide a direct residency by investment program, the Cyprus Golden Visa offers a way for investors to contribute to the Cyprus economy, obtain permanent residency, and apply for citizenship by naturalization.
 Investors and their family members can obtain a permanent residency in Cyprus for a minimum investment value of €300,000.
-This provides them with full residency rights in Cyprus, and visa-free travel across the European Schengen Zone and 142 other countries.
+This provides them with full residency rights in Cyprus and visa-free travel across the European Schengen Zone and 142 other countries.

 Although the cost of living in Cyprus may differ from one individual to another, those who don’t seek to live in the country and only invest in it may be pleased to learn about the returns on real estate in Cyprus.
+While the tax benefits for non-residents in Cyprus are fantastic, they’re not alone.
+If you’re looking for a way to get a return on your money, investing in Cyprus real estate is one of the top ways to get your Cyprus investment portfolio going.

 Frequently Asked Questions about Cyprus Tax for Non-Residents